uday79936/Train-Ticket-Reservation-System/README.md

 "sudo apt install maven" to install maven

-maven validate   to validate the project
+maven validate         (to validate the project)

-mvn test          to test the project
+mvn test                (to test the project)

-wget <link> to install the tar file
+wget <link> to install the tar file     (tomcat)

-tar -xvf  apache-tomcat-9.0.102.tar.gz
+tar -xvf  apache-tomcat-9.0.102.tar.gz     (To unzip the file)

 go to cd bin
 ./startup.sh